Worried about lung cancer? Getting a lung cancer screening might be the answer.

 Costs & Insurance

 Medicare and most private insurance companies cover the cost of lung cancer screening.
 You just need to meet the high-risk criteria.
+Also, talk to your insurance provider about what your plan covers.

 Do you have Medicaid or Medicare?
 Find out how they pay for lung screenings.